Criviere/os/Chapter4.md

     - `After completing the child process, the value of the global variable present in parent process remains 0.`

     - `Thus, after execution of this line, the value displayed will be 0.`

+4.18 Consider a multicore system and a multithreaded program written using the many-to-many threading model.
+Let the number of user-level threads in the program be greater than the number of processing cores in the system.
+Discuss the performance implications of the following scenarios.

+a.
+The number of kernel threads allocated to the program is less than the number of processing cores.

+b.
+The number of kernel threads allocated to the program is equal to the number of processing cores.

+c.
+The number of kernel threads allocated to the program is greater than the number of processing cores but less than the number of user-level threads.